Hit-Monkey: Fictional character biography

 After killing some dirty cops, Hit-Monkey follows Spider-Man in order to find and kill Deadpool.
 Hit-Monkey accidentally shoots Spider-Man in the fight and seemingly feels bad about it, showing that he is not just a ruthless killer, but a killer of known assassins.
 Trying to capitalize on this moment, Deadpool attempts to kill Hit-Monkey, but fails and is shot several times.
 Hit-Monkey leaves him for dead, apparently not knowing about Deadpool's healing factor.
 Deadpool then pretends to be Spider-Man and fakes his death.
 At "Spider-Man's" funeral, Hit-Monkey comes to pay his respect, thinking he killed him.
 Deadpool jumps out of the casket to kill Hit-Monkey, but Spider-Man has rendered both fighters' guns unusable so they can't kill each other without blowing themselves up as well.
 Deadpool doesn't care and pulls the trigger, seemingly killing Hit-Monkey but surviving due to his healing factor.
 Nevertheless, Spider-Man reveals that Hit-Monkey did survive or, at least, that his body was not found.
 Hit-Monkey later returns for a short cameo.

-As part of the All-New, All-Different Marvel event, Hit-Monkey appears as a member of S.T.A.K.E.'s Howling Commandos.
+In All-New, All-Different Marvel, Hit-Monkey appears as a member of the Howling Commandos.

 Hit-Monkey later joins Domino's incarnation of the Mercs for Money.

 Hit-Monkey is seen with the Howling Commandos when they help Old Man Logan rescue Jubilee from Dracula.

 Powers and abilities

-Hit-Monkey is an expert marksman and martial artist with incredible agility and reflexes.